-If you have been charged with forgery, our attorneys can help you.
-Forgery in Arizona is a felony and it is a serious offense.
-Fortunately, it is categorized as a non-dangerous offense and as such, prosecutors have quite a bit more flexibility to negotiate plea agreements.
+If you or a loved one has been charged with forgery, our attorneys are here to help you.
+Forgery in the state of Arizona is considered a felony and it is a very serious offense.
+Fortunately, it is categorized as a non-dangerous crime and because of this, prosecutors have quite a bit more flexibility when it comes to negotiating plea agreements.

-That being said, if the accused has felony prior convictions, forgery is the type of charge that can send someone to prison for multiple years.
+With that being said, if the accused has prior felony convictions, forgery is the type of charge that can send someone to prison for several years.

-In order to be convicted of forgery, the prosecutor must prove two things to the jury.
-They first must establish that the accused was either in possession of or made a forged “instrument.”
+In order for an individual to be convicted of forgery, the prosecutor must prove two things to the jury.
+First they must establish that the defendant or the accused was either in possession of, or made a forged “instrument.”

-This crime is classified as a class 4 felony that carries with it a maximum penalty of almost four years in prison for a first offense.
-Our team has won many forgery cases in Arizona.
-We understand what it takes to win a forgery case and how to best present your defense to get you the best result.
-You can know that when you hire us, we know exactly how to get started defending your case.
+This crime is classified as a class 4 felony and it carries with it a maximum penalty of almost four years in prison for the first offense.
+Here at Alcock and Associates our team has had the honor of representing and winning many forgery cases throughout the years in the state of Arizona.
+We comprehend what it takes to win a forgery case and know how to best present your defense in order to obtain the best result for you.
+When you hire our attorneys here at Alcock and Associates you can have peace of mind knowing we know exactly how to get started on defending your case.